ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 When you use the Backup for VPC service, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

-## Volume backups were not made according to backup plan
+## Volume backups were not made according to the backup plan
 {: #baas-ts-1}
 {: troubleshoot}
 {: support}